-Real, high-quality extra virgin olive oil has well-researched anti-inflammatory compounds, antioxidants and numerous heart-healthy macronutrients.
+Real, high-quality extra virgin olive oil has well-researched anti-inflammatory compounds, antioxidants and numerous heart-healthy macronutrients, which explains why there are so many olive oil benefits.
 Extra virgin olive oil benefits include lowering rates of inflammation, heart disease, depression, dementia and obesity.
 But with all of that in mind, unfortunately, not all olive oil is created equally — not even all of the “extra virgin” kinds have the requisite olive oil benefits!

 Olive oil is made from the fruit of the olive tree, which is naturally high in healthy fatty acids.
 There are several types of olive oil on the market today, including extra virgin olive oil, virgin olive oil and regular olive oil — but research shows that extra virgin olive oil benefits are more abundant than the other varieties.

 Something that many people don’t realize is that it’s common for “extra virgin olive oil” purchased in most major grocery stores to be laced with GMO canola oil and herb flavors.
-Essentially, the store shelves are lined with fake olive oil options.
-Some reports even show that up to 70 percent of the extra virgin olive oil sold worldwide is watered down with other oils and enhancers.
+Many store shelves are lined with fake olive oil options.
+A CBS report found that up to 70 percent of the extra virgin olive oil sold worldwide is watered down with other oils and enhancers, thanks to the Mafia corruption involved in the production process.
+(1) (Yes, you read that correctly.)

 Manufacturers do this in order to make the fake oils taste more like real olive oil, but in fact, they’re far inferior products with way fewer health benefits than the real thing.
-In fact, consuming this type of modified olive oil can actually pose some real risks to your health, so you’ve got to know which kind is the best to buy.
+In fact, consuming this type of modified olive oil can actually pose some real risks to your health, so you’ve got to know which kind is the best to buy in order to get the most olive oil benefits you can.

 Extra Virgin Olive Oil Nutrition Facts